 Latest Research on senescent cells and aging

-A study conducted by Kirkland et al. transplanted senescent cells onto mice, demonstrated an acceleration in aging-related processes compared to controls.
+A study conducted by Kirkland et al. transplanted senescent cells onto mice demonstrated an acceleration in aging-related processes compared to controls.
 Another study administered two types of drugs (dasatinib and a flavonoid) known to kill senescent cells in mice resulting in a better quality of life and lower mortality rates.
 The results of these studies, along with others, placed senescent cells at the forefront in the fight against aging.
 Currently, there has been an increase in investments by biopharma companies to identify drugs that can target senescent cells.

 Cellular Senescence May Have Anti-Carcinogenic effects

 Research by Serrano noted that cellular senescence is a tumor-suppressive state that prevents cells from becoming cancerous.
 The implication of this finding was pivotal in understanding the role of senescence as a mechanism to fight cancer.
-Other studies investigating the role of senescence revealed beneficial effects to the body.
+Other studies investigating the role of senescence revealed beneficial effects on the body.
 For instance, senescent cells can stimulate the healing of injuries via the release of certain hormones.

 Furthermore, other studies have suggested that there is a profound impact of senescence in biological processes such as tissue differentiation and signaling.
 There continues to be a paramount of evidence suggesting the critical function of senescent cells in the body.
 For this reason, Dr. Campisi stated: “A major challenge she sees in developing senolytic drugs will be able to find compounds that kill groups of senescent cells that are harmful to their environment while sparing beneficial ones.”